-The San Antonio Fire Department will be providing permanent fire protection from Station #2 at 601 Gillette Boulevard.
+The San Antonio Fire Department will be providing permanent

+fire protection from Station #2 at 601 Gillette and a new station to be located on Applewhite Road.

-The facility houses one pumper company.
-It will provide fire suppression, first responder EMS services to this area with permanently assigned personnel and equipment.
+The new facility will house a pumper company effective midnight, January 5, 2006.
+Fire Station #2 houses a pumper company and a peak period EMS unit.
+These stations will provide fire suppression, first responder, and EMS services to this area with permanently assigned personnel and equipment.
 The Fire Company will respond to calls for assistance, fire emergencies and provide other services as needed.
+Currently, the closest full time EMS unit to the annexation area is #22, located at 1100 March Drive.
+In addition, there is a peak period unit at Fire Station #2 located at 601 Gillette.
+The EMS unit will respond to calls for advanced life support.

 The goal of the Fire Department for fire station location is to have the first responding fire unit no further than 4 and one quarter minutes away from 90% of all city blocks.
-Currently we are reaching 87.2% of all city blocks in that time frame.